oracle-livelabs/oci/healthcare-innovations/ai-vision/create/create.md

 * Create a new bucket within Object Storage
 * Download XRay images and classify these images into different folders
-* Load images from OCI Cloud Shell to your bucket
+* Upload images to OCI Bucket using OCI CLI

 ### Prerequisites